Medical FAQ Back to Top ↑

 Depending on the area treated and how much is injected, fillers can last anywhere from 4 – 12 months.
 Fillers in the lips last the shortest amount of time, while fillers in the cheek bones or tear trough area last the longest amount of time.

 Effective measures include stopping smoking, not drinking from a straw, and wearing sunscreen around the lips and applying chapstick with SPF.
-Various treatments such as Botox, injectable fillers, and chemical peels are particularly helpful in softening these lines, though they are hard to get rid of completely.
+Various treatments such as Botox, injectable fillers, microneedling +/- platelet rich plasma (PRP) and laser resurfacing are particularly helpful in softening these lines, though they are hard to get rid of completely.

-Various prescription or physician-grade creams can be somewhat helpful, though for better results, chemical peels, microdermabrasion, or intense pulse light (IPL) are required.
+Various prescription or physician-grade creams can be somewhat helpful, though for better results, chemical peels, microdermabrasion, microneedling +/- platelet rich plasma (PRP), or lasers are required.

 “Age spots” or “liver spots” are called “lentigo” or “lentigines” by a physician.
 They are sometimes related to age and genetics, and can also be due to chronic sun exposure.
 Although they are harmless, they can be unsightly and can be safely lightened or removed using various techniques that your dermatologist can discuss with you.
-Laser or light devices, cryosurgery, chemical peels, and some creams may be employed.
+Laser or light devices (e.g. BBL), cryotherapy, chemical peels, and some creams may be employed.

-The ProFractional laser device offers a number of benefits for men and women who are noticing the premature signs of aging, are recovering from acne, and those who may have severe scars from an injury.
+The ProFractional laser device offers a number of benefits for men and women who are noticing the premature signs of aging, have acne scars, and those who may have scars from an injury.
 The procedure can reduce skin imperfections and help create a smoother, more uniform appearance.

 Some of the top anti-aging benefits of the ProFractional laser include: